Kruhlmann/alchemy/README.md

-# tasmc
+# Alchemy

-Typescript implementation of compiler based on the TASM language specification.
+Typescript implementation of compiler based on the Alchemy language specification.

-TASM uses [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for its syntax to aid the stack oriented design.
+Alchemy uses [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for its syntax to aid the stack oriented design.
 The compiler treats newlines as spaces.

 # Examples